Climate, Health and Cities

 Join a community of change-makers and engage in inspiring discussions on important issues.

-The program enables you to gain a deep understanding of climate change, including its causes and planetary boundaries, and learn about the impacts of climate change on the built environment and human health.
-This future-oriented course helps you learn how our joint efforts can reduce negative climate impacts and support the well-being of all life on this planet.
+This program provides a comprehensive understanding of climate change, including its causes and planetary boundaries.
+Throughout the program, you will deep dive into the impacts of climate change on both the built environment and human health.
+Moreover, you will explore how joint efforts can reduce negative climate impacts and support the well-being of all life on our planet.

 The program is well-suited for lifewide learners from diverse backgrounds interested in learning more about the relations between health, construction, and climate change.